How to Make Cold Brew Coffee –

 - Small Batch: Your can cut down the ratio to 1/2 cup roughly ground beans and 4 cups of water.

-- What Works for You: You will also figure out what ratio works best for you – but this is a very “typical” ratio.
+- What Works for You: You will also figure out what ratio works best for you (everyone has their own personal preference) – but this is a very “typical” ratio.
 From here determine if you like your cold brew stronger or weaker.
 To make it stronger allow it to brew longer, use more grounds/less water, use a stronger type of bean.
 To make it weaker, use more water/less grounds.

 - Can you heat it up: Yes!
 Just because you are brewing it in cold water doesn’t mean you cannot heat it up later.
 The acidity level will remain the same!
 I love heating mine up in the winter.
 To heat up simply place in a small saucepan or teapot and warm up to the desired temperature.